Skip to main content

 • Use the case-study method to get them to apply what they should have learned

-• Create a question/answer forum so students have a place to ask questions and this keeps you from answering the same questions multiple times through email (but be sure to log in yourself to Blackboard or Canvas to check for questions)
+• Create a question/answer forum so students have a place to ask questions and this keeps you from answering the same questions multiple times through email (but be sure to log in yourself to Canvas to check for questions)

 • Participate with your students in these activities